Readr is where the next generation of Australian scientists learn technical and professional skills from leading young

 Academic level: Students who have completed a Bachelor's degree in natural science or a similar discipline and intend to commence Honours, Masters, or PhD research in 2019.

 Prerequisites: An undergraduate degree in natural science, engineering, computer science, or related field.

 Course size: Places are available for the first 40 applicants.

-Registration: Registration opens in August and closes in December.
+Registration: Registration opens in August and closes on January 21, 2019.